zizi7654/docs/README.md

 ## License

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license]

-All other code in this repository is licensed under the [MIT license](LICENSE-CODE).
+All other code in this repository is licensed under the [MIT license]

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the GitHub logos, be sure to follow the [GitHub logo guideline

-## Thanks :purple_heart:

 Thanks for all your contributions and efforts towards improving the GitHub documentation.
 We thank you for being part of our :sparkles: community :sparkles:!